 Indiana’s population is about 6.7 million Hoosiers.
 Ohio has 11.7 million, Michigan has just shy of 10 million people, and Kentucky has about 4.5 million.

-The state remains on par with its Midwest neighbors.
-The state remains nearly on par with its Midwest neighbors.
-As of March 16, 19.2 percent of Hoosiers have received at least one COVID-19 vaccine dose compared to 21 percent in Kentucky, 20.8 percent in Ohio, and 19.9 percent in Michigan.
+The state remains a little behind its Midwest neighbors.
+As of May 13, nearly 33 percent of Hoosiers are fully vaccinated, compared to 34.9 percent in Michigan, 35.1 percent in Kentucky, 36.6 percent in Ohio, and 36.8 percent in Michigan.

 How many people need to get vaccinated to achieve herd immunity?